History of Vietnamese military ranks: The adoption of the 1958 rank system and some changes

-To mark the Millennium of Hanoi, the VPN debuted a new service sleeve rank system for the officer corps, which includes the executive curl used in many countries.
+To mark the Millennium of Hanoi, the VPN debuted a new service sleeve rank insignia system for the officer corps, which includes the executive curl used in many countries.
 These are worn on the white or blue service uniform.

 Current official ranks

 Ranks can show information about the branch of service of personnel within the PAVN.
 Color of the ranks reflect the service branch.